Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 50.5-point total in six of 11 games (54.5%) this season.

-- Atlanta's games have gone over 50.5 points in four of 11 chances this season.
+- Tampa Bay's games this season have gone over 50.5 points six of 11 times.

-- The two teams combine to average 49.6 points per game, 0.9 less than the total in this contest.
+- Sunday's total is 0.9 points higher than the combined 49.6 PPG average of the two teams.

-- The 50.5 points these two squads have combined to give up on average this season is equal to the over/under in this contest.
+- This contest's total is equal to the 50.5 points per game these two squads have combined to surrender this season.

 - The average total in Buccaneers games this season is 50.8, 0.3 points more than Sunday's over/under of 50.5.

-- The 50.5 over/under in this game is 2.7 points above the 47.8 average total in Falcons games this season.
+- The 50.5 total in this game is 2.7 points higher than the 47.8 average total in Falcons games this season.

 Buccaneers stats and trends

-- Tampa Bay has played 11 games, with five wins against the spread.
+- Tampa Bay has five wins against the spread in 11 games this season.

-- The Buccaneers are 4-0 ATS when favored by 11 points or more this season.
+- The Buccaneers have always covered the spread this season when favored by 10.5 points or more in four chances.

-- Tampa Bay's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Tampa Bay's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Tampa Bay is 5-2 against the spread and 7-0 overall in games when it records more than 27.5 points.
+- When Tampa Bay records more than 27.5 points, it is 5-2 against the spread and 7-0 overall.

-- In games that Tampa Bay picks up more than 361.8 yards, the team is 3-5 against the spread and 6-2 overall.
+- Tampa Bay is 3-5 against the spread and 6-2 overall when the team churns out more than 361.8 yards.

-- The Buccaneers have turned the ball over 15 times this season, four more turnovers than the Falcons have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Falcons.